Recruitment (EN)

 We welcome applicants with:

-PhD students can start in February or August 2026.
+PhD Students: Entry available in February or August 2026.
 Program duration is 3 years (with relevant research master’s degree) or 4 years (without).
 Tuition is 40,000 RMB/year, with full scholarships provided to all admitted students (~15,000 RMB/month).

 📝 Master’s Student Application: Master’s applicants can apply directly through the university website without prior supervisor contact.
 If already admitted to a master’s program and interested in joining our lab, please contact us directly via email.